CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. If prompted, enter bfd keystore password at the "Enter desired bfd_keystore_password" prompt

+1. If prompted, enter bfd keystore password at the "Enter desired hicn_hash_pepper" prompt

+1. If prompted, enter bfd keystore password at the "Enter desired hicn_hash_iter" prompt

 ## Update application

 1. Change to the "Deploy" directory